 For more than 50 years, Beamsville, Ont.’s Zwart Systems has been designing and manufacturing custom horticultural technology solutions for the greenhouse industry across North America.

-With the aim of expanding its product line to offer a lower-cost growing option for the micro greens, cannabis and vegetable industry, the company designed a vertical growing system and partnered with the Greenhouse Technology Network‘s Agriculture & Environmental Technologies Innovation Centre (AETIC) at Niagara College for research and validation of the system engineering and efficacy.
+With the aim of expanding its product line to offer a lower-cost growing option for the micro greens, cannabis and vegetable industry, the company designed a vertical growing system and partnered with the Greenhouse Technology Network‘s Horticultural & Environmental Sciences Innovation Centre (HESIC) at Niagara College for research and validation of the system engineering and efficacy.

 In an effort to grow more on the same footprint, the role of vertical farming is gaining in popularity.
 Vertical growing can take many forms, from trellising cucumbers to growing lettuce in PVC pipes, says Felix Pozojevic, a second-year student in NC’s Greenhouse Technician program and a research assistant for this HESIC project.

 “Vertical growing allows for farmers to use other mediums for plants to grow in.
 This can include spun volcanic rock (rockwool), coconut husks (coir), or even no substrate at all (aeroponics),” explains Pozojevic.
 “These growing alternatives are reactions to changing environmental conditions, lack of land access, increased food demands, and increased pressure for low food prices.”

 Currently, the market believes that to grow floating lettuce requires 6″ to 12″ of continuously moving water.
 This is at great expense to the grower from a number of standpoints, water usage is chiefly among them.
 Other factors include the cost of the system infrastructure to achieve this water depth, as well as difficulties managing the waste water.